benedictpmateo/umpisa/readme.md

 Make sure you already installed the application using the **Manual Setup**

-For unit testing, run this to your terminal:
+For unit testing, run this on your terminal:
 ```
 npm run test
 ```